WWE News: 10 Names Revealed For Tonight’s #1 Contender Battle Royal On SmackDown

 The main event of WrestleMania has been a Triple Threat and even a Fatal 4-Way before, but this one would bring about a lot of attention.
 Fans have really taken to Harper as a babyface and watching The Wyatt Family completely explode on the biggest stage of them all would be an instant draw.

 WrestleMania 33 is shaping up to be a very big event in Orlando and tonight’s SmackDown Live will cement the second official match in place.
-Bray Wyatt is the WWE Champion and he should be facing off with Randy Orton, and he very likely could face his “servant” in early April.
+Bray Wyatt is the WWE Champion, and he should be facing off with Randy Orton, and he very likely could face his “servant” in early April.
 If he does, though, there will be one more superstar in the match which will be determined tonight from the very strange combination of names in the battle royal.

 [Featured Image by WWE]